 Between the saturation product and the formation product, crystals of the solute cannot form spontaneously, but can aggregate on previously formed crystals (homogeneous crystallization), or aggregate on different formed crystals or foreign bodies (heterogeneous crystallization).

 Once the concentration of the solute is greater than the formation product (KFP), the solution becomes unstable and spontaneous crystal formation occurs.
-Such crystal-lization can be inhibited by other constituents (e.g. ...
+Such crystal-lization can be inhibited by other constituents (e.g. magnesium and ...